-Kandy is a part of most Sri Lanka tour itineraries along with other tourist attractions.
-Same times Kandy is a destination of most short tours such as one day tour to Kandy from Bentota, Kandy – Sigiriya tour from Colombo, Kandy-Nuwara Eliya tour etc. We have formulated below Kandy City Tour for travellers, who wish to explore the attractions in Kandy and surrounding area.
+Kandy is a part of most Sri Lanka tour itineraries along with other important tourist places in Sri Lanka.
+Sametime Kandy is a destination of most short tours such as one day tour to Kandy from Bentota, a Kandy-Nuwara Eliya tour, Kandy – Sigiriya tour from Colombo, a Kandy-Nuwara Eliya tour etc. We have formulated below Kandy City Tour for travellers, who wish to explore the attractions in Kandy and the surrounding area.

-It was the last kingdom of Sri Lankan monarch.
+It was the last kingdom of the Sri Lankan monarch.
 This majestic city offers interesting natural beauty and traditional heritage to explore.
 It has spectacular mountains, beautiful lakes and valleys.
-Boasting a rich heritage, the city is full of surprises for travellers looking for natural, religious and cultural attractions in Sri Lanka.
+Boasting a rich heritage, Kandy is full of surprises for travellers looking for natural, religious and cultural attractions in Sri Lanka.

 Day 1 of Kandy city Tour.
 Morning Temple of the Tooth Relic and Museum

-Temple of the tooth relic or Sri Dalada Maligawa is the most sacred Buddhist temple on the island and one of the essential part of any tour in Kandy.
+Temple of the tooth relic or Sri Dalada Maligawa is the most sacred Buddhist temple on the island and one of the essential parts of any tour in Kandy.
 Dalada Maligawa is a key tourist attraction in Kandy and attracts thousands of travellers every day.

 Temple of the tooth also known as Dalada Maligawa is a historical site in the city of Kandy, Sri Lanka.
 This Buddhist temple is one of the most historical temples on the island, which dates back to the 1300s.
 The temple houses the most important item for the Buddhist religion in Sri Lanka.
-The temple is visited by thousands of devotees every day, mostly during the Poojawa or Thewawa.
+The temple is visited by thousands of Buddhist pilgrims every day, mostly during the Poojawa or Thewawa.

-The Pojawa takes place for one hour and devotees are allowed to look into the Wedasitina Malaya, where eye tooth relic is deposited.
-This historical temple is not only important as a Buddhist temple but also as a temple, which is associated with Sinhalese Buddhist culture, tradition, arts and crafts.
+The Pojawa takes place for one hour and devotees are allowed to look into the Wedasitina Malaya, where the eye tooth relic is deposited.
+This historical temple is not only important as a Buddhist temple but also as a temple, which is associated with Sinhalese Buddhist culture, tradition, and arts and crafts.

-Visiting Museum on Kandy city Tour
+Visiting Museum on Kandy City Tour

 Kandy national museum exhibits a large number of valuable artefacts and it is located next to the temple of the tooth relic.
 It has been the official residence of the queen and concubines of the Kandyan kings and now contains a cluster of royal and noble relics including thrones, sceptres, and ceremonial swords, dating back to the 17th and 18th centuries.
 The visitors can enter the Museum with the ticket issued at the temple of the tooth relic.
 Travellers can visit the site with the ticket issued at the tooth relic temple.

-This is the newly added attraction in the city and located behind the tooth relic temple.
+This is the newly added attraction in the city and is located behind the tooth relic temple.
 A large number of exhibits are located in a 3 storied building, showcasing the Buddhist heritage in several countries.
 The visitors can enter the site with the ticket issued at the tooth relic temple.
 No entrance fees for travellers who entered the tooth relic temple.

 Day 1 Kandy City Tour.
 Afternoon the Galmaduwa, Degaldoruwa, Gangarama temple

-These temples are important historical places with a religious background and considered being major attractions of the regions.
-All these temples can be visited without any entrance fee at the time this blog post is written.
+These temples are important historical places with a religious background and considered being major attractions in the regions.
+Degaldoruwa, Gangarama and Galmaduwa temples can be visited without any entrance fee at the time this blog post is written.

 Degaldoruwa Raja Maha Vihara

-Historical temple of Degaldoruwa is located in the middle of a beautiful area dominated by thick vegetation.
+The historical temple of Degaldoruwa is located in the middle of a beautiful area dominated by thick vegetation.
 The temple is surrounded by patches of forests, coconut plantations and paddy fields.
 The location of the temple is very close to the Mahaweli River, one needs to cross over the river on the way to the temple from Kandy.
 The temple is only 10 km from the city of Kandy.

-According to the historical information the temple was once renovated under the reign of King Kirti Sri Rajasinghe (1747-1780), as the temple was in very bad condition due to the negligence or destruction caused by the Portuguese forces.
+According to historical information, the temple was once renovated under the reign of King Kirti Sri Rajasinghe (1747-1780), as the temple was in very bad condition due to the negligence or destruction caused by the Portuguese forces.
 Even though the temple is not very attractive from the outside, it houses a large number of very rare and valuable paintings.
 These paintings are in existence since the end of the 18th century.

 There are several artefacts discovered at the site, during the excavations, Old dagoba made of clay with an inscription is the most important evidence to decide its historical value.
-The construction of Galmaduwa Vihara has never completed due to an undisclosed reason and the temple is still in the uncompleted condition.
-The temple inherits the characters of Sinhalese, Tamil, Muslim and European architecture.
+The construction of Galmaduwa Vihara has never been completed due to an undisclosed reason and the temple is still in uncompleted condition.
+The temple inherits the characteristics of Sinhalese, Tamil, Muslim and European architecture.

-Visiting Gangarama temple on Kandy city Tour
+Visiting Gangarama temple on Kandy City Tour

-Gangarama temple is a major attraction within the easy reach from the city of Kandy.
+Gangarama temple is a major attraction within the easy reach of the city of Kandy.
 It is conveniently located near the bridged of Lewella.
-Today it is under the guidance of chief incumbent of Malwaththa chapter.
+Today it is under the guidance of the chief incumbent of Malwaththa chapter.
 According to the stone inscription discovered at the site, the temple was constructed under the reign of King Kirti Sri Rajasinghe (1747-1780).

 The roof of the temple is intended to be higher than average in order to accommodate a tall standing Buddha statue, which is 27 feet in height.
 The paintings around the statue are depicting the scenery of Buddha’s life, Jataka stories and other scenes related to Buddhism in Sri Lanka.

 Day 2 Kandy City Tour.
 Morning the Royal Botanical Gardens

-Peradeniya Botanical Gardens located about five kilometres from the city of Kandy.
-It is the largest botanical gardens on the island.
+Peradeniya Botanical Gardens is located about five kilometres from the city of Kandy.
+It is the largest botanical garden on the island.
 This place is popularly known as Peradeniya and is definitely worth a visit, because of its fascinating collection of trees and plants.
 Entrance fees at the Peradeniya royal botanical garden are LKR 1500 (approximately USD 10) per person.

 Day 2 Kandy City Tour.
 Morning Embekke Temple (after botanical garden)

 Day 2 Kandy City Tour.
-Mid-afternoon
+Mid-afternoon-Pinnawala orphanage

 Pinnawala elephant orphanage is opening at 8.30 am and closes at 6.00 pm daily.
 Bottle feeding is at 9.15 am, 1.15 pm and 5 pm every day, while bathing time at the river is at 10 am and 2 pm.
-The entrance fees for travellers from SAARC countries LKR 750 (approximately USD 5) and entrance fees for travellers from all other countries LKR 2500 (approximately USD 17) per person.
+The entrance fees for travellers from SAARC countries are LKR 750 (approximately USD 5) and entrance fees for travellers from all other countries are LKR 2500 (approximately USD 17) per person.

 Day 3 Kandy City Tour.
 Morning Udawattakele

-The forest remained impenetrable for over many centuries where wild boar, monkey, hare, squirrel, porcupine, and reptiles, monitor lizards, tortoise and varieties of birds, worms, and insects live in perfect harmony with nature.
-One can see a pond, which is in heart shape believed to be used for bathing by the queen, whole area including the pond had been a pleasure garden of the royal family.
+The forest remained impenetrable for over many centuries where wild boar, monkey, hare, squirrel, porcupine, reptiles, monitor lizards, tortoise and varieties of birds, worms, and insects live in perfect harmony with nature.
+One can see a pond, which is in a heart shape and believed to be used for bathing by the queen, the whole area including the pond had been a pleasure garden of the royal family.

 The forest cover of the Udawattekele was very useful for the Kandyan king during the invasions of foreign forces.
 They used the forest to hide from the enemies and launched guerrilla-type attacks on them.
 Today Udawattekele is one of the best places to spot birds, butterflies and many other animals.
 Visitors are allowed to enter the site by paying LKR 800 (USD 5) per person

-If you are interested in ancient temple paintings and statues or even some relatively modern replica, there are many places to visit on the Colombo-Kandy main road.
+If you are interested in ancient temple paintings and statues or even some relatively modern replicas, there are many places to visit on the Colombo-Kandy main road.
 Those outlets have masks, jewellery, fabric and textiles.
 The silk garden, which is located on the Kandy-Peradeniya old road near the railway crossing has a large array of stunning silk clothing as well as Batik, and cotton clothes.